• Skip to primary navigation

 Along Canada's Walk of Fame in Toronto, you'll find stars for famous Canadians such as actor Ryan Reynolds.

-4. Indulge In The Arts
+4. Indulge in the Arts

-Interested in ceramics, fashion, paintings, or sculpture?
-Love to see Broadway musicals?
-If you enjoy experiencing the arts when you travel, Toronto has plenty for you to see.
-During my first two visits, I saw The Phantom of the Opera at the Pantages Theatre.
-Now called Ed Mirvish Theatre, it remains one of several regal theaters to see a show in Toronto.
+During my first two visits, I saw The Phantom of the Opera at what-was-then-called Pantages Theatre.
+Now called Ed Mirvish Theatre, it remains one of several regal theaters where you can see a theatrical performance in Toronto.

-• Bata Shoe Museum, 327 Bloor St W, Open daily but hours vary
+• Bata Shoe Museum, 327 Bloor St W, Open daily

 • Ed Mirvish Theatre, 244 Victoria St